henrym2/Sweng-11/docs/gitflow.md

 This way, at a glace we can tell that the code committed in that branch is on the frontend, is tied to issue one and more or less should only have to do with setting up the react app and nothing more.

+### Flow steps

+- Create a ticket based on the issue thats being worked on
+- Create a new branch off of dev named using the format above
+- Work on that feature in that branch, committing the code to it
+- When you're finished (or think you're finished) merge dev into your branch
+- Resolve any merge conflicts
+- Create a pull request into dev
+- Success! 🔥

 ## Commands we need to know